Calls to scrap common treatment for ME

 But Dr Shepherd argues it can actually do serious harm.

-"Some people's muscles are not capable of doing this type of exercise programme," he tells Newsbeat.
+"Some people's muscles are not capable of doing this type of exercise programme," he tells Radio 1 Newsbeat.

 "If they try and do too much physically, they make themselves more weak, more fatigued and can plunge themselves back into a relapse of all their symptoms."